jacolind/crinfu/slidedeck.md

 <!-- (in order to own the current market and not what it was at the purchasing date?) -->

-* Move from cold storage to exchange
+* Move from cold storage to exchange.
-* Buy coins that entered the index
+* Buy coins that entered the index.
-* Sell coins that exited the index
+* Sell coins that exited the index.
-* Rebalance other coins due to supply changes (e.g. new bitcoins have been created)
+* Rebalance other coins due to supply changes (e.g. new bitcoins have been created).

 To follow the law:

-* Log all trades and pay 30% capital gains tax on every trade
+* Log all trades and pay 30% capital gains tax on every trade.

 ## Problem:  Passive investing requires activity

-Doing it yourself is a mess
+Doing it yourself is a mess.

 ## Solution: An exchange traded note